Holden HQ: Motorsport

 With the introduction of the HQ model, Holden's factory supported production-car racing efforts shifted from the V8 Monaro to the smaller six-cylinder LC Torana.
 A few Monaro and V8 engined Kingswood cars were built for racing, most notably Malcolm Ramsey's V8 Kingswood.
 These HQs were never as successful as earlier model Monaros had been or the larger-budget Torana teams or the Ford Falcons and Mustangs they raced against.

-From the late 1980s, the Holden HQ was used in Australia as the basis of a one-make motor racing category with an emphasis on cost.
+From the late 1980s, the Holden HQ was used in Australia as the basis of a one-make racing category with an emphasis on cost.
 The category began in Tasmania but very quickly expanded to every state and New Zealand to become the entry-level motor racing category nationwide.
 The cars are built to comply with CAMS Group 3H Technical Regulations.
 The series is utilises the 202 ci/3300 cc size six-cylinder engine, the largest six-cylinder engine sold in the car, and is limited to four-door sedan bodied cars.

 The HQ motor racing category also had an effect on spare parts in wrecking yards around Australia, with parts and body panels becoming scarce as many of the teams would 'raid' the yards for cheap spares.
 This led to a shortage of spares for the HQ model for anyone who owned a road-going version.

+As of 2024, HQ racing events are still held regularly in every Australian state and territory, and a national event is held annually.
+The organising body is HQ Racing Australia.